 While you can always withdraw your original contribution without taxes or penalty, the “earnings” portion is subject to a 10% penalty if it’s not withdrawn for qualifying education expenses.

 However, 529 plans offer a special exemption for scholarships.
 If your child earns a scholarship, you are able to withdraw the amount of the scholarship without paying the penalty.

-But, you will have to pay taxes on the earnings portion of the withdrawal, so it’s a better idea to spend it on other qualified expenses or change the beneficiary if the money is not needed by the original student.
+But you will have to pay taxes on the earnings portion of the withdrawal, so it might be a better idea to spend it on other qualified expenses or change the beneficiary if the money is not needed by the original student.